 Female Irish Engineers are twice as likely to pursue a Masters Degree

-The College of Engineering and Informatics at NUI Galway is proud of its long history of graduating successful female Engineers.
+The School of Engineering at NUI Galway is proud of its long history of graduating successful female Engineers.
 In fact, Alice Perry, the first woman to receive a degree in Engineering in either Ireland or the United Kingdom graduated me from this University in 1906, top of her class in Civil Engineering.
 Our new Engineering Building was officially named the Alice Perry Engineering Building on March 6th 2017, in recognition of Alice as a role model and inspiration for staff, students and visitors.

 Today, approximately 16% of our Undergraduate students in Engineering are female, and we are happy to see that this number is increasing year by year.
 These female students have chosen to study Biomedical Engineering, Civil Engineering, Project and Construction Management, Electrical & Electronic Engineering, Electronic and Computer Engineering, Energy Systems, Information Technology or Mechanical Engineering.

 But we are not there yet, 16% is still too low and we are confident that there are many problem-solving, innovating young women who would be perfectly suited to Engineering.
-Thus the College of Engineering and Informatics is actively participating in the University’s mission “to foster a vibrant community of students and staff where distinguished learning, impactful research, and creative thinking are shared with the world.”
+Thus the School of Engineering is actively participating in the University’s mission “to foster a vibrant community of students and staff where distinguished learning, impactful research, and creative thinking are shared with the world.”
 Students, researchers and academics are working collaboratively on a number of outreach programmes and initiatives to provide information to school children about the career of Engineers.
 Our female graduates are truly inspirational, and this webpage gives information about some of our successful graduates working in exciting roles across the world.

 of students entering into Engineering in 2016 were female